 “My dad used to go out in a rowboat and get the crabs on Long Beach for the restaurant.
 At that time you could keep the shell of the crab as a souvenir.
 In 1972 you could get a halibut or salmon steak.
 No one does that anymore because it has bones in it.
 She pauses and then remarks, “I grew up in the restaurant industry and the restaurant industry grew up right along with me.”

 We’ve heard the stories around town and we tell our Tofino Food Tour guests about the ghost that haunts Schooner.
-You believe the ghost is a friend of your family?
+Do you believe the ghost is a friend of your family?

 Mare: “When we moved here from Quadra Island, my mom brought Morris with us.
 She found him in a ditch there.
 He was a young logger who had been hit in the head.
 He had a plate in his head and he had no equilibrium.
 On Quadra Island, mom owned a taxi service and she picked him up when he was crawling home drunk.
 He couldn’t stand up because of his head injury.
 So my mom told him, “ If you don’t ever have another drink in your life, I will let you come live with us and look after my children.”